 ▲ CAUTION Use appropriate lifting device or have assistance to share lifting stress.
-If a lifting device is not used, use proper lifting techniques, notably by using your legs to lift instead of your back.
+If a lifting device is not used, use proper lifting techniques, notably using your legs force.
 Do not attempt to lift the rear of vehicle if it is above your limits.